 Buying anything but the best straight razors is madness.
 The right razor is a very important thing.
 You might not want to read that and might be hoping that the cheap brands you’ve come across on Amazon or elsewhere are worth buying.
 You’d be wrong.

 When you are using a piece of steel that is supposed to last you a very long time (perhaps even forever), you want to make sure it is top quality.
-There are many knock-off, cheap, or even junk razors out there marketed as top quality cut throat razors, but most of them are not worth your time.
+There are many knock-offs, cheap, or even junk razors out there marketed as top-quality cutthroat razors, but most of them are not worth your time.
 Anything under $50 is definitely going to be more trouble than it’s worth.

 The best steel is often cited as being from Solingen, Germany, or Sheffield, United Kingdom.
 Sheffield Steel is known as a hallmark worldwide.

 This video should really help you figure out what you actually need when it comes to buying a straight razor.
 Further down the page, we’ve got a list of some of the best.

 Parts Of Straight Razors

 It’s important to be aware of the various parts of a straight razor.
 You’re not going to need to know them and select them, but understanding how intricately they are put together will help you know why to avoid buying badly crafted blades.